shawlu95/Beyond-LeetCode-SQL/LeetCode/579_Find_Cumulative_Salary_of_an_Employee/README.md

 FROM Employee
 WINDOW w AS (PARTITION BY Id ORDER BY Month ASC)) SELECT *
-FROM cummulative
+FROM cumulative
 WHERE Month IS NOT NULL
 ORDER BY Id ASC, Month DESC;
 ```

 ## Parting Thought
 Functional-based join such as *e1.Month - e2.Month BETWEEN 1 AND 3* does not leverage the efficiency of index lookup.
 So it may not scale well.
 Always check query plan for estimated cost.
-Fortunately, we can move the index-join *e1.Id = e2.Id* upfront, to reduce the computation effort.
+Fortunately, we can move the index-join *e1.Id = e2.Id* to reduce the join size upfront.